Programming Exercise

 Note

-When locking the participation repository upon reaching the submission limit fails for any reason and the participant submits again, Artemis attempts to lock the repository again and sets the newly generated result to not-graded.
+When locking the participation repository upon reaching the submission limit fails for any reason and the participant submits again, Artemis attempts to lock the repository again and sets the newly generated result to .

 3. Submission Penalty Participants can submit as often as they want until the due date, however, for each submission exceeding the submission limit, the exceeding submission limit penalty is deducted from the participant’s score.
 The exceeding submission limit penalty must be provided as a positive number of points.